-Schools are an essential part of the YFU experience and serve as a major venue for learning – both inside and outside the classroom – for students participating in international cultural exchange.
-Whether one of your students is studying abroad or you are hosting an exchange student, your school benefits, too.
+Schools are an essential part of the YFU experience and serve as a major venue for learning – both inside and outside the classroom.
+Whether one of your students is studying abroad or you're hosting an exchange student, your school benefits, too.

-- YFU participation is a great way to introduce students to the global world, adding a broader perspective and bringing civics and social studies alive.
+- Participation is a great way to introduce students to the global world, adding a broader perspective and bringing civics and social studies alive

-- The YFU experience is a good way to improve foreign language skills, an invaluable asset in a global economy.
-The entire classroom has the opportunity to bond with exchange students, giving everyone a chance to make the world their home.
+Exchange is a great way to improve foreign language skills, and is an invaluable asset in a global economy.
+If an entire classroom has the opportunity to bond with exchange students, it would give everyone a chance to make the world their home.

 Your student already exhibits an incredible culturally-aware skill set from their time abroad.
 But it doesn’t have to stop at just one foreign exchange experience!
 Encourage your student to look into additional programs to enhance their cultural skills.
-Look to our website to find more information on additional programs, including youth programs as well as young adult programs.
+Visit our website to find more information on additional programs.

 - $1,000 discount on program tuition